keremoktar/keremoktar.github.io/docs/README.md

 We disagree---collectively, forcefully, and frequently.
 We disagree in business meetings and violent protests; about scientific issues and moral questions; with loved ones and with millions of strangers.
 <br><br>
 Despite much research, our understanding of disagreement is quite limited (see, e.g., Klofstad, 2013).
-My work brings together insights from social and cognitive psychology, epistemology, and probability theory to shed light on this important phenomenon.
+My work brings together insights from social and cognitive psychology, epistemology, and probability theory to shed light on this important phenomenon.<br><br>
 I suggest that there are four distinct dimensions of disagreement that determine our responses to it, and that effective interventions aimed towards changing beliefs need to be tailored to these dimensions. <br><br>
 </details>

 ## I also study belief and decision-making.